LITTLE WINS

 The Goal

-Create a simple and supportive to-do app that helps users rebuild their productivity without pressure.
+evelop a simple, supportive to-do app that helps users rebuild productivity through little “wins”.

 My Role